This Day In Writing History

 He was 21 and still at university when he inherited a large sum of money from his father.
 By the time he turned 23, he had squandered most of it away on wine, gourmet food, women, and gambling.

 Gaston Leroux did earn his law degree and began his practice, but he considered the legal profession a dead end job.
-He started to build a writing career to supplement his income.
+He began a writing career to supplement his income.
 First, he became a drama critic for L'Echo de Paris, which had previously published his poems.

 He soon switched to reporting and covered criminal trials.
 His legal expertise was a valuable asset, and the quality of his work earned him positions at more prominent newspapers.
 He became an investigative reporter.